Federal grant advances professor's research into dioxin-heart disease link

 “It would be very difficult to compete with laboratories that have graduate students, post-docs and research scientists who do this full time,” she says.
 The affiliation with Walker and the University of New Mexico also benefits Bates and its students, she adds.
 For a researcher, “it’s very important to have these outer links,” she says.
 “If a faculty member stays current in research, it really improves her teaching.”

-Tags: grants, National Institute of Environmental Health, Rebecca J. Sommer.
+Tags: Awards to faculty grants National Institute of Environmental Health Rebecca J. Sommer